Open water swimming at the 2001 World Aquatics Championships – Men's 10 km

 The men's 10 km open water swimming event at the 2001 World Aquatics Championships was held on July 18, 2001, in Fukuoka.

-The sun really did shine on the Russian athletes today at Momochihama Beach as they captured one gold and two silver medals in the men's and women's 10 mkm events.
-The powerful Yevgeny Bezruchenko (RUS) crossed the finish line just ahead of teammate Vladimir Dyatchin (RUS).
+Today at Momochihama Beach, Russian athletes captured one gold and two silver medals in the men's and women's 10 mkm events.
+Yevgeny Bezruchenko (RUS) crossed the finish line just ahead of teammate Vladimir Dyatchin (RUS).
 Peggy Büchse (GER) who was second in Monday's 5 km race, easily outpaced Irina Abysova (RUS) for the women's 10 km event.
 Bezruchenko and Abysova are both coached by three time world champion Aleksey Akatyev.

 Twenty-seven minutes after fireworks signaled the start of the men's 10 km race, a close-knit pack of five lead swimmers were navigating around buoy number three, the farthest distance from the start line, and beginning their return of the first lap of the course.
 Their course was straight for the Fukuoka Dome and directly into the bright sunlight that glowed off Hakata Bay.
 There were 29 athletes and almost as many boats.
 The brisk wind added a wavy chop and another challenge to these swimmers.

 The two Australians, a Syrian, a Frenchman and a New Zealander were an unlikely collection of athletes to be leading the race, but it was early with little more than one quarter of the race under their belt.
 Stéphane Lecat (FRA) and Mark Saliba (AUS) took turns leading the race for the next hour matching each other stroke for stroke and sizing each other up at each breath they took.
 But the Russians and Italians had been in the middle of the pack throughout, always within striking distance, conserving their energy and planning a strong finish when the time was right.